fzeiser/240Pu_article_supplement/README.md

 - `folded_rhotot`: Oslo-Method analysis of RAINIER results, automated via `OsloSim.sh`

 On top level we also provide the `plotComparison_PRC` script, which we used to extract the corrected NLD and gSF inputs for the next iteration.
 It is currently set to produce the corresponding figure in the article.
 To analyze a different dataset, amend the data loaded to `OCL_Potel02` or redefine `current_dataset = OCL_Potel02`.

+Material released in this repository is subject to the MIT License.